- Urges them to return looted funds

-The federal government yesterday released what it said was list of those who allegedly looted the country’s treasury dry under the Peoples Democratic Party (PDP) administration.
+The Federal Government of Nigeria on Friday released what it said was list of those who allegedly looted the country’s treasury under the Peoples Democratic Party (PDP) administration.

-Addressing journalists yesterday in Lagos, Minister of Information and Culture, Alhaji Lai Mohammed, said it decided to release the list in response to the challenge threw at it by the PDP on Thursday.
+Addressing journalists Friday in Lagos, Minister of Information and Culture, Alhaji Lai Mohammed said it decided to release the list in response to the challenge threw at it by the PDP on Thursday.

-“Well, I am sure they know that the treasury was looted dry under their watch.
+“Well, I am sure they know that the treasury was looted dry under their watch,” the Minister said.

 “We insist that Nigeria was looted blind under the watch of the PDP, and that the starting point in tendering an apology is for them to return the loot.